-Glycemic Index is Out, Insulin Index is In
+Glycemic Index is Out, Insulin Index is In:

+Do your remember the glycemic index?
+Yeah, it was all the rage when I was getting my nutrition degree.
 The glycemic index is a carbohydrate ranking system designed to help guide “good” blood sugar choices.

-It’s a good idea in theory, but in practicality, the glycemic index is not an ideal system to guide food selection for the best blood sugar balance.
+It turns out the glycemic index is not an ideal system to guide food selection for the best blood sugar balance.

 Both the insulin index and glycemic index look at the effects of certain foods on blood sugar levels, but the Insulin Index gives better guidance to women with PCOS.

-For example, beef, fish and certain dairy products (like yogurt) will cause a large insulin spike, but do not raise blood sugar.
+For example, beef, fish, and certain dairy products (like yogurt) will cause a large insulin spike, but do not raise blood sugar.
 It would seem that if they raise insulin then they must be lowering blood sugar, but in fact, they may not do much for your blood sugar if you’re pairing it with a big carbohydrate load.